CSC207-UofT/course-project-trackr/phase2/design_document.md

 ### PR - 115
 In this pull request, we intentionally avoided a major refactor by instead undertaking a smaller one.
 One of the main features we wanted to include in our app was the ability to track the current age of an event (i.e. 6th birthday or 10th anniversary).
 This was one of the last features we added in the app, so when we attempted to add it the majority of the app had already been built.
 Such a feature depended on storing the first year of the event in the database.
 One option would have been to store the first year of the event in the date property of the Event entity.
 However, this would have required a major refactor of the CalendarScreen, since the CalendarScreen depends on a dummy year being stored in the date property.
 Since the logic controlling the CalendarScreen was quite complex, we instead decided to refactor the TrackrEvent entity class by adding a new property to store the first year of the event.
 This also meant we had to add new methods to the EventRepository class and EventDao interface which entailed the less than ideal act of "shotgun surgery".
 Regardless we were able to complete the refactor and implement the desired feature.

+### PR - 144
+This pull request involved refactoring the view models to conform to the single responsibility principle.
+After phase 1, we recieved feedback which pointed out that the view model classes did not conform to SRP, since they were responsible for managing the state of the UI as well as handling entity objects such as events.
+This pull request moves the responsibility for handling entity objects out of the view models and places it in a number of manager classes that the view models then depend on.

 ## Code Organization